cozodb/cozo/README.md

 ## Licensing

-The contents of this project are licensed under MPL-2.0 or later, except files under `cozorocks/`, which are licensed under MIT, or Apache-2.0, or BSD-3-Clause.
+The contents of this project are licensed under MPL-2.0 or later.